stalwartlabs/mail-server/UPGRADING.md

 ## Pre-Upgrade Steps
 - Download the `v0.7.0` mail-server and CLI binaries for your platform from the [releases page](https://github.com/stalwartlabs/mail-server/releases/latest/).
-- Initialize the setup on a distinct directory using the command `sudo ./stalwart-mail -- init /path/to/new-install`.
+- Initialize the setup on a distinct directory using the command `sudo ./stalwart-mail --init /path/to/new-install`.
 This command will print the administrator password required to access the web-admin.
 - Create the `bin` directory using `mkdir /path/to/new-install/bin`.
 - Move the downloaded binaries to the `bin` directory using the command `mv stalwart-mail stalwart-cli /path/to/new-install/bin`.
 - Open `/path/to/new-install/etc/config.toml` in a text editor and comment out all listeners except the HTTP listener for port `8080`.